Practical Details of the Ride

 Note: the Miam Miam Dodo lodging information excludes expensive hotels and lodgings not close by the walking route.
 To find these, use an Internet search by location on a site such as Tripadvisor.com.

 Beyond Miam Miam Dodo, the Confraternity of Saint James, a UK charity (http://www.csj.org.uk) provides some helpful materials, and sells a selection of guide books in English and French.
 French guide books , and Michelin and IGN maps are avilable in Le Puy and most other bookstores along the route and online.
 The French web-site “Geoportail.gouv.fr” has many maps to choose from; you will want to choose from the menu on the upper left the map “Carte topographique IGN”, lower the visibility of the “photographies aériennes, and increase the magnification.
-Opencyclemap.org is another source of maps, but these do not have elevations or highway names.
+Opencyclemap.org is another source of maps, but these do not have elevations.

 Lodging and eating costs: